 In addition to the EPA standards, the California Air Resources Board has set air quality standards for the same criteria pollutants and four others: sulfates, hydrogen sulfide (H2S), vinyl chloride (chloroethene, C2H3Cl), and visibility-reducing particles.

-Table 1 lists the current Federal and California standards.
+Table 1 lists the Federal and California standards applicable in 2011.